IDmelon/documents/content/en/docs/for_administrators/app_integrations/integration_guides/app_integration_guides/citrix.md

 ## IDmelon SAML configuration

-1. Login to the IDmelon Orchestrate Panel and navigate to the “Simple Sign-on" and “App Management" Then Click on “Integrate with a New App” button:
+1. Login to the IDmelon Orchestrate Panel and navigate to the “App Integrations" and “Single Sign-on" Then Click on “New Application” button:
   ![alt](/images/vendor/sso/citrix/citrix_IDP_01.png)
 2. Click on the “Create a custom configuration” button:
   ![alt](/images/vendor/sso/citrix/citrix_IDP_02.png)